From Volterra dislocations to strain-gradient plasticity: Introduction

 defined over all curl-free fields $\beta$ satisfying the circulation condition \eqref{eq:circulation_beta} (usually changing the righthand side in \eqref{eq:circulation_beta} to $\v$; in this presentation, we retain $-\v$ for consistency).
-This derivation, approximating Volterra's model of dislocations by the admissible strain model, requires $\beta$ is close to $I$, hence the linear-elasticity version of the admissible strain model replaces $\calW(\beta)$ with $\bbW(\beta-I)$, where $\bbW$ is the Hessian of $\calW$ at the identity.
+This derivation, approximating Volterra's model of dislocations by the admissible strain model, requires $\beta$ to be close to $I$, hence the linear-elasticity version of the admissible strain model replaces $\calW(\beta)$ with $\bbW(\beta-I)$, where $\bbW$ is the Hessian of $\calW$ at the identity.
+An alternative derivation of an admissible strain model departs from an Eulerian approach, where the strain $\beta$ is a map from the tangent space of a deformed (or actual/spatial) configuration in Euclidean space to the reference lattice \cite[p.~180]{MSZ15} \cite[Sec.~3.1]{CGM23}; in this approach the circulation condition for $\beta$ is exact, however, being an Eulerian approach in which the deformed configuration is given, the variational problem that this model represents is quite different.
+In all of these approaches, one can further define bodies having many dislocations.

-One can define bodies having many dislocations, both in the geometric and in the admissible strains approaches.
-A more detailed account of the formal derivation of the admissible strain model from the geometric model is presented in Section~\ref{sec:admissible_strain}.
-For a thorough analysis of the admissible strains approach in the linear elastic regime, see Cermelli--Leoni \cite{CL05}.

 \paragraph{Modeling dislocation fields} Bodies containing ``macroscopically-many" dislocations are ubiquitous in nature, and several models for bodies with distributed dislocations were derived along the years.
 In the 1950's, Nye \cite{Nye53}, Bilby \cite{BBS55}, Kondo \cite{Kon55} and others, modeled bodies with distributed dislocations as Riemannian manifolds $(\M,\g)$, endowed with a curvature-free, metric affine connection $\nabla$.
-Up to choosing a basis at a single point, the choice of $\nabla$ is equivalent to choosing an implant map $Q:T\M\to \R^2$ as above.
-However, when describing a distribution of dislocations, $Q$ needs not to be closed.
-An energetic model of the form \eqref{eq:EofMQ} for non-closed $Q$ was proposed by Noll and Wang \cite{Nol58,Wan67} for describing continuously distributed dislocations; see \cite{EKM20} for a summary of the Kondo--Bilby and Noll--Wang approaches.
+Up to choosing a basis at a single point, the joint choice of $\g$ and $\nabla$ is equivalent to choosing an implant map $\P:T\M\to \R^2$ as above.
+However, when describing a distribution of dislocations, $\P$ needs not to be closed (curl free).
+An energetic model of the form \eqref{eq:EofMQ} for non-closed $\P$ was proposed by Noll and Wang \cite{Nol58,Wan67} for describing continuously distributed dislocations; see \cite{EKM20} for a summary of the Kondo--Bilby and Noll--Wang approaches.

 Later on, the so-called \Emph{strain-gradient models} were developed by Fleck--Hutchinson \cite{FH93} and Gurtin \cite{Gur00,GA05}.
 In these models, the energy is of the form